opconWizard/opcon-docs/docs/installation/configuration.md

 a.
 If the value for [Send Email to SMA     Office]{.GeneralSendEmailtoSMAOffice} is Disabled, then leave the
     value for Send Email Cc blank.
 b.
-If the value for [Send Email to SMA     Office]{.GeneralSendEmailtoSMAOffice} has [an SMA
+If the value for [Send Email to SMA     Office]{.GeneralSendEmailtoSMAOffice} has an SMA
-    Technologies]{.GeneralCompanyNameAnLowercase}office selected, set
+    Technologies office selected, set
     the value for Send Email Cc to one or more email addresses, separated by semicolons (;).
-These email addresses will be copied any time an automatic email is sent to the [SMA     Technologies]{.GeneralCompanyName} office.
+These email addresses will be copied any time an automatic email is sent to the SMA Technologies office.

 For **Task-based Licensed** customers, review the **Encrypt Task License Report** parameter.